Responsible Investing (RI)

 Non-financial risks are evaluated

-The Non-financial activities of investee companies are monitored
+The non-financial activities of investee companies are monitored

 Improvements are measured over time